 When anyone gets a new role, there’s an element that there’s an expectation that they’re bringing something new.
+You were hired because you interviewed the best and the company found you appealing.
 They’re bringing something to the role that maybe they had that wasn’t previously there and that the company is looking for.
 Coming in to this new role, think about these couple questions: what are the things that you might have uniquely experienced in the past that you can bring to the team?
 And where are they doing a great job and you just need to let them do what they are doing?

 The first and most important thing you can do when starting at a new job is to listen.
 Listen more than you speak (you have two ears for a reason!).
 Think before making any assumptions, and as an outsider there’s probably a hundred assumptions that you made prior to taking that role.
 Really make sure that you spend the first few weeks or maybe even a month or so, listening to the people, talking across different functions/departments and understanding what it is that is expected of you, and where there can be improvements.
 Once you understand the why, start to communicate with your team, reflecting the things that they’ve brought to your attention.
 Ensure them that you’re supporting them with any changes (especially if you’re in a new management role), and giving them the instruction on how they play a role, as well as involving them in decisions.